markhj/zeronetics/docs/tutorials/tutorials.md

 ### Misc.

+@subpage lights-tutorial
+Learn how to add various types of lights to your scene.

 @subpage file-system
-Check paths, as well as loading and saving to files
+Check paths, as well as loading and saving to files.

 @subpage logging
 Log useful information at different levels.

 @subpage custom-shape-vertices
-How to make shapes using a custom set of vertices
+How to make shapes using a custom set of vertices.

 @subpage custom-shape-class
-Learn how to write a custom Shape class
+Learn how to write a custom Shape class.